compasjs/compas/docs/features/code-gen-api-client.md

 - `src/generated/common/types.ts`: this file contains all input and output types used in the project.
 - `src/generated/xxx/apiClient.ts`: these files contain the generated typed api functions.
-As you can see it wraps the an `Axios.request` call and returns the response data.
+As you can see it wraps the an `axios.request` call and returns the response data.

 By using your IDE and requesting for autocomplete on `apiGroupName` you can see